naimur-reza/TinkerLand-Client/README.md

 - Find Your needy toys from this site
 - Avaliable Action Toys on here
 - Avaliable Login and Registration
-- Avaliable login with Google=
+- Avaliable login with Google
 - Available Profile and Blogs
 - Avaliable Featured and Gallery